joyce880120/lab10-JMS/readme.md

 # 95-702 Distributed Systems
 # JMS Lab
-# Due: Before your next lab
+# Due: Checkpoint due today (Wednesday, Nov.
+18) by the end of lab
 # Credit is given via Zoom with your TA

 # Task 1 – Single Queue